 The truly wondrous aspect of Pennsylvania farm country is that the highways and byways don’t reveal all their secrets at once.
 Around each turn lies a splendid view of fields, forests, hills, lakes or a glimpse of a Amish Horse & Buggy passing by.
 This morning we start our day with a drive to the town of Lancaster.
 Proceed to the Lancaster County Historical Society, for a “White Glove Tour” – a private showing of Amish Antique Quilts led by a museum docent.
 The quilt collection reflects the influences of Lancaster’s 18th century English and German origins.

 A short afternoon drive takes us to Denver, Pa. to shop at the best fabric store in the Amish area “Burkholders Fabrics”.
 Return to Intercourse and your hotel.
-Dinner on your own at one of the local family style restaurants .
+Dinner at Millers Smorgasbord.
 (B)

 Credit: mrfrankbarb (Pinterest)

-Enjoy breakfast then we are joined by Fay Landis, our local guide today for some intensive and fascinating touring.
-A short drive down scenic a country lane takes us to Zooks Fabric Store known for a great selection of fabrics with good prices.
+After breakfast we will be joined by Fay Landis, our local guide today for some intensive and fascinating touring.
+A short drive down a scenic country lane takes us to Zooks Fabric Store known for a great selection of fabrics with good prices.
 Visit the Old Country Store just across the street with more fabric and beautiful quilts.
 Lunch at Stoltzfus Deli where you might be tempted to sample tasty Amish desserts like Shoofly Pie, Apple Crumb Pie or a Whoopie Pie.

 Another short ride takes us to a beautiful Amish farm, where Katie Stoltzfus has sold quilts out of their barn for many years.
 Country Lane Quilts is where you’ll find a mind – boggling selection of quilts in all categories and price ranges.
 Katie offers the best prices in the Lancaster area for her quilts, quillows, pillows and table runners.

-During our busy drives through Lancaster county Fay will provide information on the history of the area.
-She welcomes your questions about their faith, traditions and lifestyle.
-Say bye bye to Fay then proceed to the village of Paradise where you will have dinner with a Amish Family at their farm.
+Fay will provide history and information during our busy drive through Lancaster County.
+Fay welcomes your questions about their faith, traditions and lifestyle.
+Say bye-bye to Fay then proceed to the village of Paradise where you will have dinner with a Amish Family at their farm.
 Enjoy dinner and conversation with the family as young Amish girls assist their mother with cooking and serving.
 (B, D)

 Say goodbye to Pennsylvania and hello to Annapolis, Maryland.
 Arrive in the center of Annapolis where we will join our guide who is decked out in full 18th century attire at the Annapolis State House for a walking tour of this historic area.
 Annapolis has history around every corner and is home to the U.S. Naval Academy.
-The tour ends at the wharf where you can enjoy the famous Maryland crab cakes at “Mike and Kenny’s Place.”
+Lunch in the historic district.

 Our next stop today is a local Annapolis fabric shop the “Cottonseed Glory” with a huge selection of quilting fabrics to choose from.